nianticlabs/simplerecon/README.md

 ## ✨ Visualization

-Other than quick depth visualization in the `test.py` script, there are two scripts for visualizign depth output.
+Other than quick depth visualization in the `test.py` script, there are two scripts for visualizing depth output.

 The first is `visualization_scripts/visualize_scene_depth_output.py`.
 This will produce a video with color images of the reference and source frames, depth prediction, cost volume estimate, GT depth, and estimated normals from depth.
 The script assumes you have cached depth output using `test.py` and accepts the same command template format as `test.py`: